Botswana Self Drive Itinerary: A Safari to Remember

 A Self-Drive Safari in Summer

-In summer in Botswana, the temperatures are mild and the landscapes are relatively dry.
-It is also the peak time for safaris because the wildlife congregates around water sources, so it’s easier to spot them.
+In summer, Botswana’s temperatures are mild, and the landscapes are relatively dry.
+This is also the peak time for safaris because wildlife congregates around water sources, making it easier to spot them.

 Summer is also the time when many animals have their young, making for an enriched safari experience.